-The same machine is also used to produce other right wing publications such as The Times, The Daily Mail and The Sun.
+The same machine is also used to produce other right wing publications such as The Times, The Daily Telegraph and The Sun amongst others.
 Over the course of the 15-minute video installation we witness the making of 60,000 newspapers.

 Mixed Media Installation, 2016 - 2019

-Hierarchies is an installation project that investigates the authoritarian global systems that use propaganda, data accumulation and violence to operate beyond legal or geographical framework.
+Hierarchies is an installation project about how capitalism uses propaganda, data accumulation and violence to operate beyond legal or geographical framework.

 Photographs that both subvert and embrace advertising aesthetics are shown alongside Stock Market data works, and video installations.

 Hierarchies was selected for the RSA New Contemporaries and nominated for the Jill Todd Photographic Award.